DANS-KNAW/easy-module-archetype/common-practices.md

 * Use the code formatting settings as specified in [dans-intellij-codestyles.xml](./dans-intellij-codestyles.xml).
   *(Rationale: too much variation in code formatting distracts from the code logic (or lack thereof ;-).
 Git diffs only show relevant changes in code text.)*
+* Use the code inspection settings an specified in [dans-intellij-inspections.xml](/dans-intellij-inspections.xml).
+  *(Rationale: too much variation in code conventions distracts from the code logic.)*

 Resource Management
 -------------------